dodgymike/hackrf-wiki/Future-Hardware-Modifications.md

 If an LPC43xx package with a higher pin-count is used, it would be stellar to expose the LCD interface and quadrature encoder peripheral pins.

 The RTC would be handy for stand-alone use.
 This would require a crystal (32.768kHz) between RTCX1 and RTCX2, and exposing VBAT to a shield for battery backup (disconnecting it from VCC) or providing a coin cell footprint on the HackRF PCB.

+Coalesce separate headers into fewer, larger banks of headers, to reduce the number of unique, small header receptacles required for mating?
+Reducing the header count will also increase the amount of board space around the perimeter of a shield for components and connectors.